xiahongze/xiahongze.github.io/_posts/2023-12-31-ray-tracing-with-cuda-001.md

 ## Ray Tracing

-Ray tracing is one of such tasks, as each ray shooting from the camera can be calculated independently and there is going to be hundreds of thousands of rays for a typical scene.
-It is based on the idea that we can trace the path of light and simulate the way light interacts with the objects in the scene.
-The basic idea is that we shoot a ray from the camera and see if it hits any objects in the scene.
-If it does, we calculate the color of the object at the intersection point and then shoot another ray from the intersection point to see if it hits any other objects.
-We repeat this process until we hit the light source or we reach the maximum number of bounces.
-The color of the pixel is the color of the light source if we hit the light source or the background color if we don't hit anything.
-Check out `rasterization` and `ray tracing` [here](https://en.wikipedia.org/wiki/Rasterisation) and [here](<https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>) for more details.

-To compute the interaction between ray and objects, we can naively iterate through all objects in a scene and check if the ray hits any of them.
-This is called `brute force` method and it is very slow and that is the method implemented in the first series of Peter Shirley's posts.
-To speed up the process, we can use a data structure called `Bounding Volume Hierarchy (BVH)` tree.
-The basic idea is that we divide the scene into smaller and smaller boxes and we can quickly determine if a ray hits a box.
-If it does, we can then check the objects in the box to see if the ray hits any of them.
-If it doesn't, we can discard the box and move on to the next box.
-Check out [here](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) for more details.
-You can think about this as a binary search algorithm built specifically for ray tracing.
-This is the method implemented in the second series of Peter Shirley's posts.

-It makes a lot of sense to use BVH tree to eliminate unnecessary computations.
-However, trees are not very friendly to GPUs because of the memory access pattern.
-Recursion is something GPU does not quite like.
-Hence, direct translation of Peter's code into CUDA does not lead to efficient computation and I need to improve on that.
-Luckily, it turns out we can flatten the tree structure and make it more GPU friendly.
-This is called `linearization` of BVH tree and it is a crucial optimization technique.
-The way that this is done in my code is to first build the tree in the CPU and then flatten it into a linear array.
-This array is then copied to the GPU and used for ray tracing.
-It works very well and I am very happy with the performance.
-To give you some idea, here is progress so far:

-My machine: AMD5800X + RTX3080 + 32GB RAM

-Test scene: 1200 x 800 pixels, 100 samples per pixel, 50 bounces, random spheres (488 objects)

-1. Pure CPU code (brute force) from Peter Shirley's book ~ around 4min40s on single core. _I actually did not sample 100 rays per pixel.
-Instead, I used 10 per pixel and it took around 28.2s on single core.
-Hence, I estimated that it would take around 282s for 100 samples per pixel._
-2. Unoptimized CUDA code from Roger Allen's code ~ around 15s on GPU
+Ray tracing, a marvel of computer graphics, operates on a fascinating principle: each ray emanating from the camera navigates the scene independently, potentially numbering in the hundreds of thousands for a typical setup.
+The core concept is simple yet profound - tracing light's journey and simulating its interactions with objects.
+Imagine a ray projected from the camera, exploring the scene for object encounters.
+Upon impact, it assesses the object's color at the point of contact, then launches a new ray from there to further probe the environment.
+This iterative process continues until the ray either illuminates from a light source or exhausts its maximum bounce limit.
+The pixel's hue then reflects either the light source's color or, in the absence of a hit, the background's.
+For a deeper dive into this technique, as well as its counterpart 'rasterization', the Wikipedia pages on [rasterization](https://en.wikipedia.org/wiki/Rasterisation) and [ray tracing](<https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>) offer comprehensive insights.

+The interaction between rays and objects can initially follow a 'brute force' approach - a thorough but sluggish method of scanning every object, as showcased in Peter Shirley's first series.
+The alternative, a Bounding Volume Hierarchy (BVH) tree, introduces efficiency, introduced in the second embarkment.
+By segmenting the scene into smaller boxes, this method rapidly assesses potential ray interactions, examining objects within a hit box and bypassing empty ones.
+This approach resembles a binary search algorithm tailored for ray tracing, and is detailed in Shirley's second series.
+Dive into the specifics of BVH trees [here](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy).

+Implementing BVH trees on GPUs, however, poses challenges due to their recursive and memory-intensive nature.
+To enhance efficiency in my CUDA adaptations, I transformed the tree structure into a linear array.
+This 'linearization' process involves constructing the tree on the CPU, then flattening it for GPU usage, yielding significant performance improvements.
+To illustrate the impact of these optimizations on my setup (AMD5800X, RTX3080, 32GB RAM), here's a comparison using a test scene (1200x800 pixels, 488 random spheres, 100 samples per pixel, 50 max bounce limit):

+1. Pure CPU (brute force): ~4min40s (single core; extrapolated from 10 to 100 samples per pixel)
+2. Unoptimized CUDA: ~15s (GPU)
-3. Optimized CUDA code (brute force) ~ around 6s on GPU
+3. Optimized CUDA (brute force): ~6s (GPU)
-4. Optimized CUDA code with BVH tree ~ around 0.5s on GPU
+4. Optimized CUDA with BVH tree: ~0.5s (GPU)

-As can be seen and unsurprisingly, GPU is much faster than CPU and BVH tree is much faster than brute force method.
+Clearly, GPUs outperform CPUs, and the BVH tree method significantly trumps the brute force approach in speed.

 ![Random Sphere with Defocus Effect](/assets/img/random-spheres.jpg)

-## CUDA
+### CUDA Insights

-There are a few learnings I would like to share about using CUDA.

-1. Memory access patterns matter.
-Choose the right grid/block/thread size matters.
-But do not over optimize.
+My exploration with CUDA has yielded some valuable insights I'd like to share:

+1. **Memory Access and Optimization:** The choice of grid, block, and thread sizes in CUDA is crucial, as memory access patterns significantly impact performance.
+However, it's important to find a balance and avoid excessive optimization.
-2. Prefer `cudaMalloc` over dynamic memory allocation in CUDA.
-It is much faster.
+2. **Memory Allocation:** Opt for `cudaMalloc` instead of dynamic memory allocation.
+In my experience, `cudaMalloc` is noticeably faster.
-3. In my experience, there is no gain to parallelize samples over the pixels.
-Just parallelize over the rays.
+3. **Parallelization Strategy:** Parallelizing over rays, rather than over pixels or samples, has proven more effective.
+This approach aligns better with CUDA's architecture.
-4. Compile each `.cu` file into a `.o` file and then link them together.
-This results in much faster code than compiling everything in header files.
+4. **Code Compilation:** Compiling each `.cu` file into a `.o` file and then linking them yields faster code.
+While Roger Allen prefers header files for simplicity and clarity, I've found that separating `.h` and `.cu` files and using a `Makefile` for compilation and linking enhances performance.
-   I understand that Mr Roger Allen uses only header files because he wants to make it easier for readers to understand the code & logic but not the mechanics of C++.
-This might be due to the extensive use of inlining among other things.
-It definitely works better for me to use separate `.h` and `.cu` file with a proper `Makefile` to compile and link them all.

-## Final Words
+### Final Thoughts

-It has been a very interesting journey and I have learnt a lot.
-All of my code will be made public once I have finished implementing the second final scene from Peter Shirley's book.
-In the meantime, please feel free to leave a message if you have any questions or suggestions.
-I am more than happy to discuss with you.
+This journey through CUDA and ray tracing has been incredibly enriching.
+I've not only learned a great deal but also enjoyed every step.
+Once I complete the implementation of the final scene from Peter Shirley's second book, I plan to release all my code to the public.
+In the meantime, I welcome any questions or suggestions.
+Engaging in discussions and sharing knowledge with fellow enthusiasts is something I always look forward to.